-The Diploma is taught as part of a combined course with Humanities and Education Professions.
+The Diploma is taught as part of a combined course with Humanities, Social Sciences, Education Studies and Law.

 This course is in three parts and you will:

-a) Have a tutorial session which will be for three hours a week.
+b) Have a tutorial session which will involve study skills and help with completing your UCAS application, be for three hours a week.

-The programme delivery method includes: practical work, seminars, lectures and workshops and a good level of student participation is expected.
+The programme delivery method includes lectures and seminars and a good level of student participation is expected.